hotdaamn/asuswrt-merlin-wiki/Transfer a backup to a remote location using Rsync through a SSH tunnel between 2 Asus routers.md

 > *ssh -p XXXX -i /jffs/dropbear/rsa_id aaaaa@ZZZZZ.asuscomm.com

 If everything is ok, you will be logged on the remote server.
 To logoff, simply type: exit and Return.
+If it doesn't work, well...

-At the RT-1080 ssh terminal, **please execute manually each rsync commands** listed on the post-mount script:
+On the RT-1080 terminal emulator, **please execute manually each rsync commands** listed on the post-mount script:

 1. to make sure that there is no syntax error in the command
 2. to confirm if you need a swap space, or not...

+* Let's take one of the Rsync commands and use it to explain how it is built:

+ * `rsync -avz -e 'ssh -p XXXX -i /jffs/dropbear/rsa_id' --log-file=/mnt/RT-1080/Backup-logs/backup1080to8075.log  /mnt/RT-1080/bckp-1080/ aaaaa@ZZZZZ.asuscomm.com:/mnt/RT-8075/bckp-1080`
+ * -avz _[This will recursively transfer all files from the directory src/bar on the local machine into the /data/tmp/bar directory on the remote /mnt/RT-8075/bckp-1080 machine using the id aaaaa.
+The files are transferred in "archive" mode, which ensures that symbolic links, devices, attributes, permissions, ownerships, etc. are preserved in the transfer.
+Additionally, compression will be used to reduce the size of data portions of the transfer.
+The "v" is there to instruct Rsync to leave of trace of what it did.]_
+ * -e 'ssh -p XXXX -i /jffs/dropbear/rsa_id'  _[XXXX is the remote ssh port and the remaining is the location of the private key]_
+ * --log-file=/mnt/RT-1080/Backup-logs/backup1080to8075.log _[Where to log the things done]_
+ * /mnt/RT-1080/bckp-1080/   _[Source]_
+ * aaaaa@ZZZZZ.asuscomm.com:/mnt/RT-8075/bckp-1080  _[Destination. aaaaa is the remote admin id]_

 If you get an error about the memory space (either from then sender or the receiver), then you will need to create a swap space on both ends.
-Because it is easier, and there is no penalty to do it that way, we will create a swap file, instead of a swap partition.
+Because it is easier, and because there is no penalty to do it that way, we will create a swap file (instead of a swap partition).

+***
-> To create a swap file of 1GB on RT-1080 (local, directly on the main partition) (for 512MB, replace the 1024 with 512), enter the following commands at the ssh terminal connected to the router (wait for each command to complete; the first one could take a few minutes):
+> To create a swap file of 1GB on RT-1080 (the local and master router, directly on the main partition) (for 512MB, replace the 1024 with 512), enter the following commands on the terminal emulator connected to the router (wait for each command to complete; the first one could take a few minutes):
 > * `dd if=/dev/zero of=/mnt/RT-1080/myswapfile bs=1M count=1024`
 > * `chmod 600 /mnt/RT-1080/myswapfile`
 > * `mkswap /mnt/RT-1080/myswapfile`
 > * `swapon /mnt/RT-1080/myswapfile`
 > * `free`
 >
-> Output of the **free** command:
+> Look at the output of the **free** command:
 >
 > `**                 total         used         free       shared      buffers`
 >